 \subsection{Experimental setup}

-We perform experiments on two well-known classical planning domains: blocksworld and logistics.
-In blocksworld, a set of stackable blocks need to be re-assembled with a gripper.
-In logistics, the goal is to move a set of packages across locations and cities using airplanes and trucks.
-We train NeSIG separately on each domain, using the same NLM architecture and hyperparameter values for PPO except for the number of training iterations.\footnote{The full code and data used in this paper can be found at https://github.com/ari-dasci/S-PlanningProblemGeneration.} A list with the specific NLM architecture and PPO hyperparameters can be found in the Appendix.
+We perform experiments on a set of diverse and well-known planning domains: \textit{blocksworld}, \textit{logistics} and \textit{sokoban}.
+In \textit{blocksworld}, a set of stackable blocks needs to be re-assembled with a gripper. \textit{Logistics} represents a transportation task where a set of packages needs to be delivered across locations and cities using airplanes and trucks. \textit{Sokoban} is a challenging puzzle where several boxes must be pushed to their goal locations.
+In \textit{blocksworld} and \textit{logistics}, the initial state generation state starts from an empty state $s_i$ with no objects or atoms.
+In \textit{sokoban}, $s_i$ initially describes an empty NxM map with no robots, walls or boxes, which will be added at generation time.
+The PDDL description for each domain can be found in the Appendix.

-In order to speed up training, we take advantage of the ability of NLMs to generalize to problems of larger size \cite{dong2019neural}.
-During training, NeSIG is tasked with generating problems of small size, whose initial state contains 15 atoms at most.
-Once trained, we use it to generate larger problems, with 20, 25, 30, 35, and 40 atoms at most.
-By training on small problems, the NLMs inference time and time needed to check problem consistency is reduced.
-Additionally, the generated problems can be efficiently solved with state-of-the-art planners, which makes possible to calculate their difficulty during training (needed to obtain the reward for training the policies) without having to resort to methods for approximating problem difficulty, e.g., \cite{fawcett2014improved}.
-By following this approach, we were able to train NeSIG in 24 hours for blocksworld and 31 hours for logistics, on a system with a Ryzen 5 3600X CPU and RTX 2060 GPU.